tgrecojr/goldfinch/README.md

 ## Features

-- **List all keys**: Display all keys across all secrets in your AWS account
+- **List all secrets**: Display all top-level secret names in your AWS account
 - **Get by exact key name**: Retrieve a specific key's value from any secret
-- **Search**: Find keys matching a substring pattern across all secrets
+- **Search**: Find secrets and keys matching a substring pattern (searches both secret names and key names)
 - **Automatic discovery**: Automatically searches all AWS secrets in your account
 - **Flexible output**: JSON format (default) or plain text
 - **Read-only**: Safe operations with no ability to modify or create secrets

 ## How it Works

-Goldfinch automatically discovers and reads all AWS Secrets Manager secrets in your AWS account that contain JSON key-value pairs.
-The key-value pairs from all secrets are merged together, and commands operate on the combined keys and values.
+Goldfinch automatically discovers all AWS Secrets Manager secrets in your AWS account.

+- **`list` command**: Shows all top-level secret names
+- **`get` command**: Retrieves a specific key's value by searching across all secrets
+- **`search` command**: Searches both secret names and key names within secrets

 For example, if you have two secrets in your account: